cinghie/wordpress-starter-pack/wp-content/plugins/yith-infinite-scrolling/README.txt

 == Upgrade notice ==

-= 1.3.0 = Released on 12 August 2020
+= 1.4.0 = Released on 03 December 2020

-* New: Support for WooCommerce 4.4
+* New: Support for WooCommerce 4.8
-* New: Support for WordPress 5.5
+* New: Support for WordPress 5.6
 * Update: Plugin framework